avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-03-7-talk-to-alexa.md

 If you cannot hear Alexa's response, ensure your speaker/earbuds are turned on and plugged in to your Raspberry Pi's 3.5mm audio jack.
 Check that your audio output on your Pi is set to **Analog** by right-clicking on the speaker icon in the top right corner of the screen.

-Try the following interactions, and note how the screen allows for Alexa to provide information-rich interactions -
+Try the following interactions -

 * Say "Alexa", then ask "What's the weather in Las Vegas?"
-Note how instead of just hearing today's weather over the speaker, you also get a 5 day forecast visually as a bonus!

 * Say "Alexa", then say "Play Katy Perry on TuneIn."
-You get album art and transport controls (try clicking "next"!)

 * Say "Alexa", then say "Add Milk, Eggs, Bread and Orange Juice to my shopping list."
-You get a visual confirmation of how your list is shaping up, and if you fill up your list you can browse by using the scroll wheel (or if you had a touchscreen, a swipe)

 * Say "Alexa", then say "Who is Angela Merkel?"
-Wikipedia provides a nice picture for your screen and some extra stats.
-A picture is worth a thousand words!

 ### Try a Multi-Turn interaction